-- 1. This section should describe the method that will be used to disseminate the project's results and findings in a timely manner and in easily understandable formats, to parties who might be interested in using the results to inform practice, service delivery, program development, and/or policy-making, including and especially those parties who would be interested in replicating the project. - 2.
-Clearly state your commitment to cooperating with any broader efforts led by ACL and/or the National Falls Prevention Resource Center to help others understand how they could replicate the project activities in their communities. - 3.
-In addition, you should state your commitment to participating in any ACL/National Falls Prevention Resource Center sponsored research and/or evaluation.
+1. Describe the method that will be used to disseminate the project's results and findings in a timely manner and in easily understandable formats, to parties who might be interested in using the results to inform practice, service delivery, program development, and/or policymaking, including and especially those parties who would be interested in replicating the project.

+- 2. Clearly state your commitment to cooperating with any broader efforts led by ACL and/or the National Falls Prevention Resource Center to help others understand how they could successfully replicate the project activities in their communities. - 3.
+State your commitment to participating in any ACL/National Falls Prevention Resource Center sponsored research and/or evaluation.